Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

 ## Install Azure exporter

 OpenCensus needs an exporter to know how to send the log and metric data to a specific backend.
-Azure provides an exporter for Azure Monitor and Log Analytics.
+Azure provides an exporter for Azure Monitor.

 To install the Azure monitor exporter package: